 With this, the Maruyu Co.
 Ltd. has requested the City Government of Davao government for cooperation and interview for their study on the possible local suppliers.

 In an interview on Monday evening at Grand Men Seng Hotel, Maruyu Co.
 Ltd. president Takeshi Nagano told EDGE Davao through his interpreter Ranell Jane Ganad that the company chose the city because of the Japan External Trade Organization (JETRO), to which homegrown Ana’s Breeder Farms Inc. is one of its member.

 Nagano said the firm is in search for local suppliers to supply the demand in Japan.
 Maruyu Co supplies hospitals, nursery homes and schools in their country.

 He said to help them to conduct the feasibility, the Japan International Cooperation Agency (JICA) recommended the Price Waterhouse Coopers (PWC) of Japan.

 The PWC will study the poultry farms and processing plants in Mindanao, with majority of these in Davao City.

 Nagano said the company is working on its first partnership with Ana’s in which their communication started three years ago.

-Ana’s is not yet a supplier because of the training on meat cutting and deboning.
+The Ana’s is not yet suppliers because the training on the meat cutting and deboning.